 This time around, though, Candice is married and it’s clear she loves him.
 It confuses me though why Candice said, “I can’t think of anybody I would trust more to be on my side as a teammate,” when they will compete against each other.
 What went wrong?

-Tyson Apostol – Of the five returning men this season, I expect the return of “Tyson” (the one from Tocantins) to at least make the merge.
+Tyson Apostol – Of the five returning men this season, I expect Tyson (the one from Tocantins) to at least make the merge.

-The Tyson in Heroes vs. Villains faded and hopefully, he’ll not come back this season.
-That “Tyson” was completely devoured by nine other strong personalities.
+The Tyson in Tocantins was pretty memorable as a bully.
+I neither like nor dislike his game that time.
+In Heroes vs. Villains, he faded.
+He was completely devoured by nine other strong personalities in his tribe.
 In fact, should he wasn’t eliminated in one of the most memorable Tribal Councils in history, I wouldn’t remember him.

 Loved Ones – Who I am rooting for?